10 Interesting Facts about Lima

 3. Peru's presidential palace rests on top of pre-Columbian ruins

-Before Lima became the most important viceroy of the Spanish empire, was controlled by a man named Taulichusco, a lord who oversaw it all from his home built exactly where the current presidential palace stands.
-In 2011, the remains of a 2,000-year-old temple under the presidential palace were made public by the then-president in office Alan García.
-To visit the Presidential Palace, you must book your tickets in advance.
+Before Lima became the most important viceroyal city of the Spanish Empire, it was controlled by a man named Taulichusco, a lord who oversaw the area from his home built exactly where the current Presidential Palace stands.
+In 2011, the remains of a 2,000-year-old temple beneath the Presidential Palace were made public by then-president Alan García.
+To visit the Presidential Palace, you must book tickets in advance.

 4. The City of the kings

-Lima was founded on January 18, 1535 by Spanish conquistador Francisco Pizarro.
-Legend says that Lima was given the title of “City of the Kings” due to its foundation date’s proximity to Epiphany, the Christian festival.
-Maria Rostworowski clarified that the “City of the Kings” title was actually in homage to Charles V, the Holy Roman Emperor.
+Lima was founded on January 18, 1535, by Spanish conquistador Francisco Pizarro.
+Legend says that Lima was given the title “City of the Kings” because its foundation date was close to Epiphany, the Christian festival.
+Historian María Rostworowski later clarified that the title was actually a tribute to Charles V, the Holy Roman Emperor.

 The Plaza Mayor in Lima is glorious!
 This UNESCO World Heritage site in Lima’s historic city center has been witness to important historic moments, such as José de San Martin proclaiming Peru’s independence in 1821.
 It has been used as a bullfighting ring and city gallows.
 Visit on your Lima City tour!